KushalM23/SmartAgriNode/README.md

 - Go to the "Weed Detection" page (requires authentication)
 - Upload an image of a field/plant (JPG/PNG, max 16MB)
 - Click "Detect Weeds"
-- The YOLOv8 model detects and highlights weeds with bounding boxes
+- The YOLOv8 model (optimized with ONNX) detects and highlights weeds with bounding boxes
 - Results are automatically saved to your history in Supabase

 ### Dashboard